qy-guo/PLM-VF/README.md

 2	0
 ```
 # Acknowledge
 The training and test sets come from DeepVF (DOI: 10.1093/bib/bbaa125).
+We sincerely thank the DeepVF team for providing valuable resources and methodological insights that have supported our work.